 the session aims to advance the understanding of the political processes underlying eco-social policy approaches that integrate environmentally sustainable and socially just solutions.
 It seeks to inform global policy debates with an analysis of the processes of change required to promote sustainability and resilience.

-For the UNRISD session, we are looking for national or subnational level examples of policy reform that combine and prioritize social and environmental goals for more sustainable and transformative outcomes.
-In these examples, we are particularly interested in the politics and power relations that shape transformative change.
-Abstracts are invited for papers that will address the following questions:
+The UNRISD session will feature national or subnational level examples of policy reform that combine and prioritize social and environmental goals for more sustainable and transformative outcomes.
+In these examples, we are particularly interested in the politics and power relations that shape transformative change, with priority given to developing country examples.
+Papers will address some of the following questions:

 - How does the new or adjusted policy prioritize environmental and social objectives in an integrated “eco-social” framework?